Vegard Høghaug Larsen

 Speaking of Inflation: The Influence of Fed Speeches on Expectations

-with Eleonora Granziera and Greta Meggiorini
+with Eleonora Granziera, Greta Meggiorini and Leonardo Melosi

 Climate change and commodity currencies: Measuring transition risk with word embeddings